Favorite Kosher Dill Pickles

 Prepare the Jars, Lids, and Rings

-- My second step is to wash the jars in hot, soapy water.
-Rinse them well making sure all traces of soap are removed.
+• My second step is to wash the jars in hot, soapy water.
+Rinse them well, making sure all traces of soap are removed.
 Drain on a clean kitchen towel.
+After washing, the jars still need to be sterilized before filling them.
+See the paragraph below for my procedure.

 👉 PRO TIP: I put the clean jars in the canner and let them heat up along with the water.
-Some people hold them in a 200 degree oven.
-The canner just works best for me.
+Some people hold them in a 200-degree oven.
+However, canning jars are not designed nor tempered for dry heat.

 You need the jars to be hot when you’re ready to fill them because putting hot food in a cold jar can cause breakage.
 Likewise, putting a cold jar of food into boiling water is just asking for broken jars and all your hard work to end up in the bottom of the canner.

-- Put the lids in a small pan with enough water to cover them.
+• Put the lids in a small pan with enough water to cover them.
 Set the pan on the stove with the lowest heat possible just to keep them warm until they’re needed.
 Set the rings aside.
+NOTE: Check the package instructions on the lids you’re using.
+Some lids have a newer type of sealing compound that does not require them to be heated in simmering water.

-Use Caution!
+⚠️ USE CAUTION!
 Remember you’re working with lots of boiling water when canning.
-Always use a jar lifter for removing jars from the hot water to prevent scalding.
+Always use a jar lifter to remove jars from the hot water to prevent scalding.

 Prepare the Produce

-- Prepare the cucumbers by removing 1/16 inch from the blossom end of each.
+• Prepare the cucumbers by washing them and removing 1/16 inch from the blossom end of each.
 Cut into halves or quarters as you wish.

 Make the Brine